Evidence of Coulomb liquid phase in few-electron droplets: EFFECTIVE TEMPERATURE IN THE CENTRAL CHANNEL

-where $V_b$ is the energy barrier and $\mu_q$ is the energy detuning.
-The potential has two minima at $y=\pm y_0/2$ which, for the sake of the estimates below, we identify with the two sites of the kinetic model considered in previous Sec.~\ref{supp:two_site_model}.
+where $V_b$ is the energy barrier (controlled by the barrier-gate voltage $V_\text{B}$) and $\mu_q$ is the energy detuning (controlled by the side-gates voltage difference $\Delta=V_\text{U}-V_\text{L}$).
+Tuned to symmetry, the potential has two minima at $y=\pm y_0/2$ which we identify with the two sites of the kinetic model considered in previous section.
+Note that the same potential is used also for multi-electron simulations described in the Methods.

-The theory of transition rates \cite{weiss2012quantum, hanggi1990reaction} generically predicts two regimes that depend on the temperature $T=k_B/\beta$: tunneling for $T<T_0$ and hopping for $T>T_0$ where $T_0=3\hbar\omega_0/16$ is tunneling-to-hopping crossover temperature determined by the curvature of $V(y)$ near the top of the barrier between the two sites (at $y=0$), $\omega_0 = \sqrt{32 V_b/(m y_0^2)}$ where $m=0.067m_e$ for electrons in GaAs.
+The theory of transition rates \cite{weiss2012quantum, hanggi1990reaction} generically predicts two regimes that depend on the temperature $T$: tunneling for $T<T_0$ and hopping for $T>T_0$, where $T_0$ is the tunneling-to-hopping crossover temperature determined by the curvature of $V(y)$ at the top of the barrier.
+For the quartic potential, it is given by $k_BT_0=3\hbar\omega_y/16$ in terms of the curvature $\omega_y=\sqrt{32V_b/(my_0^2)}$ at the minima of the double-well potential ($m=0.067m_e$ for electrons in GaAs).